IntelSoftware/unity-parallel-gpu/README.md

 We can also set some parameters from the command line using the following :

 - “-t” : size of the allowed area for the fishes ( <~> tank)
 - “-f” : number of fishes to display
 - “-n” : maximal distance for two fishes to be neighbor
-- “-s” : if this is set, display a simpler scene with a visible tank, like below.
-If not the scene will look more realistic with dynamic water, and background
 - “-m” : mode to launch the application.
 0: CPU Singlethread.
 1: CPU Multithread.
 2: GPU.
+- “-s” : (at the END) if this is set, display a simpler scene with a visible tank, like below.
+If not the scene will look more realistic with dynamic water, and background